MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-getrawinputbuffer.md

 Type: **UINT**

 If *pData* is **NULL** and the function is successful, the return value is zero.
-If *pData* is not **NULL** and the function is successful, the return value is the number of [RAWINPUT](/windows/desktop/api/winuserns-winuser-rawinput) structures written to *pData*.
+If *pData* is not **NULL** and the function is successful, the return value is the number of [RAWINPUT](ns-winuser-rawinput.md) structures written to *pData*.

 If an error occurs, the return value is (**UINT**)-1.
-Call [GetLastError](/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror) for the error code.
+Call [GetLastError](/windows/win32/api/errhandlingapi/nf-errhandlingapi-getlasterror) for the error code.

 ## -remarks

+When an application receives raw input, its message queue gets a [WM_INPUT](/windows/win32/inputdev/wm-input) message and the queue status flag [QS_RAWINPUT](nf-winuser-getqueuestatus.md) is set.

-Using **GetRawInputBuffer**, the raw input data is read in the array of variable size [RAWINPUT](ns-winuser-rawinput.md) structures.
-You can call this method several times with smaller buffer until all messages in the message queue have been read.
+Using **GetRawInputBuffer**, the raw input data is read in the array of variable size [RAWINPUT](ns-winuser-rawinput.md) structures and corresponding [WM_INPUT](/windows/win32/inputdev/wm-input) messages are removed from the calling thread's message queue.
+You can call this method several times with buffer that cannot fit all message's data until all raw input messages have been read.

 The [NEXTRAWINPUTBLOCK](nf-winuser-nextrawinputblock.md) macro allows an application to traverse an array of [RAWINPUT](ns-winuser-rawinput.md) structures.

-If all raw input messages have been successfully read from message queue then [QS_INPUT](nf-winuser-getqueuestatus.md) flag is cleared from the calling thread's message queue status.
+If all raw input messages have been successfully read from message queue then [QS_RAWINPUT](nf-winuser-getqueuestatus.md) flag is cleared from the calling thread's message queue status.

+> [!NOTE]
-**WOW64 Note**  To get the correct size of the raw input buffer, do not use \**pcbSize*, use \**pcbSize* \* 8 instead.
+> WOW64: To get the correct size of the raw input buffer, do not use \**pcbSize*, use \**pcbSize* \* 8 instead.
 To ensure **GetRawInputBuffer** behaves properly on WOW64, you must align the [RAWINPUT](ns-winuser-rawinput.md) structure by 8 bytes.
 The following code shows how to align **RAWINPUT** for WOW64.

 ```csharp
 [StructLayout(LayoutKind.Explicit)]